GarciaInes/Scrum-Mastering/Planning/README.md

 Things will evolve and change, laying out the work and define out goal and what we commit to achieve as a team is key.

-"Tendency to start things
+"Tendency to start things.
-Start things it’s easy
+Start things it’s easy.
-Finish is not
+Finish is not.
-Only finished things bring value
+Only finished things bring value.
 Having many in progress things do not" - Ines Garcia